 As evidence of the NCC's continued commitment to sustainability, in December 2020, we became one of only two Crown corporations to voluntarily sign on to the Federal Sustainable Development Act.
-The NCC will begin contributing to and reporting to Parliament on its progress toward the goals of this federal strategy, as legally required for a designated entity under the Federal Sustainable Development Act.
+The NCC will begin for a designated entity under the Federal Sustainable

 This year's report provides information about the progress we are making in the area of sustainable development.
 For example, we continue to reduce our greenhouse gas emissions, and we have completed our first forest strategy, which will help us streamline the management of trees and forests.
 Part of this strategy's long-term vision is to ensure that the trees and forests on federal lands in the Capital Region provide ecosystem services, enrich heritage and cultural landscapes, and promote health and well-being equitably for residents and visitors.